jsoref/thorium/api/docs/src/concepts/images/images.md

 is not guaranteed that pods will not outlive their lifetime.
 This is because lifetime is checked in between every loop when claiming jobs.
 So if we have an image that attempts to claim and execute N jobs then it is possible to execute at most N - 1 extra jobs before the lifetime handler catches it.
-A similiar situation exists with the time handler but it is less defined as it depends on the time it takes to run a job and when that job is claimed in relation to the lifetime expiration.
+A similar situation exists with the time handler but it is less defined as it depends on the time it takes to run a job and when that job is claimed in relation to the lifetime expiration.

 #### Timeout
 ---
-Timeout is similiar to lifetime but it only constrains how long an individual job can run for.
+Timeout is similar to lifetime but it only constrains how long an individual job can run for.
 This means that if a timeout of 60 is set any job for that image will error out if it runs for longer then 60 seconds.
 This is enforced with a max resolution of 100ms.
 So a job may execute for 60.1 seconds and still complete.